architdadwal/shopping-app/README.md

 # shopping app test
-trying to create a single page applictaion interface for nextgen test
+trying to create a single page applictaion interface

 used context api in this project